Dairy & School Meals

 - Classroom– Utilize our “Cow to You” and “Farm to Table” curriculums to stimulate discussion about dairy farming; dairy nutrition and sustainability and food waste with your students.

 - Cafeteria- Organize a new smoothie taste test featuring recipes from our Smoothie Recipe Guide.

 - Community- Invite students and/or parents and the community to take a virtual dairy farm tour using our 360 videos.

 Yes, school milk is truly a local food.
-In New England, milk makes a very short trip from the farm to your school in both in time and distance….in 48 hours or less.
-The cows can be milked in the morning on a Monday and the milk could be in the supermarket by Wednesday morning.
+In New England, milk makes a very short trip from the farm to you both in time and distance (in just about 48 hours!)
+The cows can be milked in the morning on a Monday and that milk could be packaged ready and for the supermarket or to be delivered to your school by Wednesday morning.
 It doesn’t get any fresher than that!

-The majority of New England milk is sourced from the 1,200 family farms in New England or Eastern New York, and many of these dairy farm families live within 100 miles of your school.
+The majority of New England milk is sourced from the over 1,000 family farms in New England or Eastern New York.
+Many of these dairy farm families live within 100 miles of your school.
 While some of our dairy farms may still bottle and sell their own milk directly, the majority belong to a co-op and have their milk picked up daily or every other day and it’s sent to a nearby processor.
-There, it is pooled with milk from other dairy farms in the region, processed, and packaged for school or supermarket, or turned into other dairy products we love like cheese, butter, ice cream and yogurt.
+There, it is pooled with milk from other dairy farms in the region, processed, and packaged for schools, the supermarket, or turned into other dairy products we love like cheese, butter, ice cream, and yogurt.

 Fuel Up to Play 60